February 24, 2020

 This speaking style can be described as speaking with a controlled rate allowing speech sounds to be clear and sharp while the melody produces an interesting pattern to follow.
 The term intonation describes how melody patterns are used while talking.
-It is considered to be the best speaking model for public speaking and business situations.
+It is considered to be the best speaking model for public speaking and business situations because of the interesting vocal variety.
 People who speak using different pitch tones are judged to be persuasive and more interesting.
 How communication is used is the framework for one’s leadership image.
 This article will teach a very simple strategy on how to speak with better intonation so people will listen and follow you.

 The best strategy for changing your intonation pattern is to think of your speech moving up and down a staircase.
 This is a very easy concept to apply and I use it with all on my clients.
-The visual analogy of a staircase is a helpful technique for understanding how to move your speech and therefore change your speaking style.
+The visual analogy of a staircase is a helpful technique for understanding how to move your speech and therefore change your speaking style and become more intersting.
 Everyone understands the concept of moving speech up and down a staircase.

 Speaking with intonation is not a hard skill to learn, but it will feel funny and slower than how you are currently speaking.
 It will take a few weeks to get used to this new speaking pattern.
 After some practice, this new skill that once felt funny will feel natural, your speech melody will be more professional and persuasive.